jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

     ##           <dbl>
     ## 1          48.4

+Great!
+Just like in Chapter 1, this chapter will often involve performing multiple `dplyr` steps in a row.

 ## Summarizing multiple variables in 1957

 The `summarize()` verb allows you to summarize multiple variables at